nikbearbrown/INFO_7390_Art_and_Science_of_Data/Data_Visualization/README.md

 ### Any code and notebooks related to the lessons will be found in this directory.

+Dataset and how to use it:
+The most effective way to use a dataset in order to understand its insights will depend on the specific dataset and the questions you are trying to answer.
+However, some general best practices for working with datasets include:

+Understand the context:
+Before you start working with a dataset, make sure you understand the context in which it was collected, including the variables that were measured, the sample size, and any limitations of the data.
+Clean and organize the data: Once you have a basic understanding of the dataset, you should clean and organize the data so that it is in a format that is easy to work with.
+This may involve removing missing or duplicate values, and making sure that variables are in the correct format.

+Explore the data:
+Before diving into specific analyses, it's important to explore the data and get a general sense of the patterns and trends that are present.
+This can be done through visualizations such as histograms, scatter plots, and box plots.

+Identify patterns and trends:
+Use the data to identify patterns and trends that are relevant to the questions you are trying to answer.
+This may involve using statistical techniques such as hypothesis testing, regression analysis, or clustering.

+Communicate your insights:
+It's important to communicate your findings in a clear and concise manner, whether it's to a team of colleagues, stakeholders, or to a broader audience.
+This can be done through reports, dashboards, or data visualization tools.

+Keep questioning:
+As you work with the data, keep questioning your findings and the assumptions you are making about the data.
+Try to find additional evidence to support or refute your findings.

+It is also worth mentioning that if the dataset is very large, it is a good practice to work with a sample of the data, and make sure that the sample is representative of the whole dataset, to avoid performance issues or too long processing times.

+Data collection mechanisms:
+Data collection mechanisms are essential to ensure that the data you use for visualization is well-prepared, relevant, and conducive to effective visual representation.
+Here are key aspects of data collection mechanisms in relation to data visualization.

+Data Sources:
+Identify Data Sources:
+Determine where your data is coming from.
+Sources can include databases, spreadsheets, external APIs, web scraping, surveys, or even real-time data feeds.

+Data Access:
+Establish how you will access the data from these sources.
+This may involve setting up connections to databases, downloading files, or using APIs for data retrieval.

+Data Selection:
+Select Relevant Data: Choose the specific dataset or subset of data that is most relevant to your visualization goals.
+Avoid including unnecessary or unrelated data.

+Filter and Preprocess:
+Apply data filters and preprocessing steps to prepare the data for visualization.
+This may include cleaning, aggregating, or transforming the data as needed.

+Data Quality:
+Quality Assurance: Ensure that the collected data is of high quality.
+Implement checks to address issues such as missing values, outliers, and data inaccuracies that may impact the accuracy of visualizations.

+Data Integration:
+Merge Data Sources: If your visualization requires data from multiple sources, integrate them properly to create a unified dataset.
+Data integration may involve data cleaning and merging based on common keys.

 Types of Visualization (The Why?)
 * Explanatory (Communicate something to a larger audience)